joelwmale/joelmale.com/content/blog/how-to-get-started-as-a-freelance-developer/index.md

 If you have an UpWork profile and find it hard to get work, ping me on Twitter and I'll review it.

-ANother great way to get started freelancing is two things:
+Another great way to get started freelancing is two things:

 #### Open source

 Contribute to open source as much as possible.
 This does wonders for your career.

-You may be thinking "but why? how? how will anyone see it?"
+You may be thinking "But why?
+How?
+How will anyone see it?"

 Well, someone using the project you regularly contribute to, may actually own a business, and like your work.
 They may actually send you an offer to freelance for them - happens all the time.